Why Animal Names Resist Status Hierarchies

 The Cèrcol team map places each team member at their role position in the profile space.
 Reading it well requires looking at the distribution rather than at individual points.

 Balance vs concentration.
-A team where most members cluster around Catalyst and Pioneer has high energy and high idea generation — and likely struggles with sustained execution, process maintenance, and interpersonal sensitivity.
-A team clustered around Steward and Anchor is reliable and cohesive — and may move slowly on novel challenges or avoid necessary conflict.
+A team where most members cluster around Eagle and Fox has energy and no shortage of ideas, and it will probably struggle with sustained execution, process maintenance and interpersonal repair.
+A team clustered around Tortoise and Bear is reliable and cohesive, and it may move slowly on anything novel, or avoid a conflict it needs to have.

 Complementary pairs.
 Some roles are natural complements that generate productive tension when paired.
-Challenger (Wolf) and Mediator (Dolphin) together can produce both rigorous critique and strong relational repair — but they need a shared framework for when each mode is appropriate, otherwise the dynamic becomes conflict rather than complement.
+A Wolf and a Dolphin together produce both rigorous critique and strong relational repair, but they need a shared understanding of when each mode is appropriate.
+Without it the pairing turns into conflict rather than complement.

 Structural gaps.
-A team with no Analyst-type members may consistently underweight evidence and rigour.
-A team with no Weaver-type members may have strong individual performers who struggle with coordination.
-Gaps on the team map are not problems to solve immediately — but they are worth naming, because unnamed gaps generate unexplained friction.
+A team with no Owl may consistently underweight evidence and rigour.
+A team with no Bee may have strong individual performers who cannot coordinate.
+Gaps on the team map are not problems to solve immediately, but they are worth naming, because an unnamed gap generates friction nobody can explain.

 Once you understand your own role, peer feedback from colleagues through what the Cèrcol Witness instrument measures will show whether others experience you the same way.
 And if you want to put this to work immediately, using Cèrcol for team development walks you through the full facilitation cycle step by step.